 Aerial view of Ushuaia

-Take a cheesy selfie at The End of the World sign
+5. Take a Cheesy Selfie at The End of the World Sign

-Well, you haven’t come all this way to ignore this cool little photo-op.
-You’ll find the sign for the end of the world right off Av Maipu, about a block north of Plaza de 25 Mayo.
+Well, you haven't come all this way to ignore this excellent little photo-op.
+You'll find the sign right off Av Maipu, about a block north of Plaza de 25 Mayo.

 End of the world sign, Ushuaia